If you have sustained damage or injury and you believe Council is responsible, you may lodge a claim for Council’s consideration.

 - Provide details as to why you believe Council is responsible for your loss/damage/injury?

-NOTE: The Letter of Demand is to be submitted to Council along with supporting documentation including (but not limited to) the following:
+NOTE: It is your responsibility to provide Council with sufficient evidence to support your allegation(s), including (but not limited to) the following:

-- 2x repair quotations from reputable repairers or, a copy of the relevant repair invoice (where appropriate)
+- 2 x repair quotations from reputable repairers or, a copy of the relevant repair invoice (where applicable);

 Step 3 - Submit your claim